Cristianetaniguti/poly_containers/README.md

 # Dowload images and run containers
-docker pull                               # Get image from a registry docker run                                # run a command in a new container docker run -it -v                         # run in a interactive mode and transferring directory to container environment
+docker pull                               # Get image from a registry docker run                                # run a command in a new container docker run -it -v                         # run in an interactive mode and transferring directory to the container environment

 # Delete container
-docker ps                                 # list all containers available in your computer, search the container you want to delete docker stop <cointainer_id>               # before delete you should stop it docker rm <cointainer_id>                 # delete container using the same ID
+docker ps                                 # list all containers available on your computer, search the container you want to delete docker stop <cointainer_id>               # before delete you should stop it docker rm <cointainer_id>                 # delete container using the same ID

 # Delete image
-docker images                             # list all images available in your computer, search the image ID that you want to delete docker rmi <image_id>                     # delete the image using the same ID
+docker images                             # list all images available on your computer, search the image ID that you want to delete docker rmi <image_id>                     # delete the image using the same ID

 # Delete all images and containers